SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/integration-life-cycle.md

 #### Step 11: Send alarms {#step-11-send-alarms}

 Alarms represent events that most likely require human intervention to be solved.
-For example, if the battery in a device runs out of energy, someone needs to visit the device to replace the battery.
+For example, if the battery in a device runs out of energy, someone must visit the device to replace the battery.
 Creating an alarm is technically very similar to creating an event.

     POST /alarm/alarms HTTP/1.1
     Content-Type: application/vnd.com.nsn.cumulocity.alarm+json